WORKS

 We could only host 150.

-386 showed up.
+Three hundred eighty-six showed up.

 So we stepped up—and let them show up.

-Their long-awaited moment of greatness had finally arrived.
+Together, we honoured them—their long-awaited moment of greatness had finally arrived.

 Expressing the brand truth: